Don't Let Congress Condemn the Red Wolf to Extinction!

 In addition to being listed as Endangered under the Endangered Species Act (ESA), the Red Wolf is evaluated as Critically Endangered (CR) on the IUCN Red List of Threatened Species (Kelly, Beyer, and Phillips 2008), meaning that it faces “an extremely high risk of extinction in the wild” (IUCN 2012).
 The reintroduced population in North Carolina is the only wild population of this wolf remaining on the planet and it continues to be severely threatened by illegal shooting and hybridization with Coyotes (Canis latrans).

 We ask that you please remove this anti-wolf provision from the bill.
+In addition, we ask that you please vote against any future legislation that would negatively impact the Red Wolf.
 Thank you.